lukebertram/tic-tac-toe/README.md

 When 3 spaces are marked in a diagonal line, victory commences.
 * input: diagonal tic tac toe
 * output: celebration

-Turn swapping
-* input: make a mark
-* output: turn changes

-X and O marking based on Turn
-* input: turn changes (because of mark making)
-* output: next mark made is for the opposite player

 Every space is full
 * input: full grid but no tic tac toe